mysticetus-inc/dotcom/site/content/product/_index.md

 {{< components/feature-highlight
 	title="MTS validates your mitigation team's technological readiness." subTitle="Unprepared mitigation teams appear sloppy at great cost to any operation. " text="Are your PSO's good to go?
-Let us assess, fine-tune, and validate PSO's are ready to go before sailing.
-Is their electronic gear ready?
-Does your team know how to work it?
-Are the ship's systems providing adequate support?" image="Dockside-technical-services-Mysticetus.jpg"
+Let us assess, fine-tune, and validate they are ready to go before sailing.
+Electronic gear ready?
+Team fully Trained?
+Ship's systems providing adequate support?
+Let us stop by and confirm team readiness before they sail." image="Dockside-technical-services-Mysticetus.jpg"
 	imagePosition="right"